hgupta/AsyncSES/README.md

 * WORKERS: number of workers to run in parallel;
 * OUTBOX_MAXSIZE: the size of outbox queue;

-Read the comments on config.py for more details.
+Read the comments at config.py for more details.

 ### Details:

-* Both POST and GET methods are allowed for include messages in queue.
+* Both POST and GET methods are allowed for /add url.
 * You can view the status of queue accessing the url /status.
 * All logs are written on file logs/worker.log.
 * You can send HTML emails just passing the "html" field to /add url.